Metrics of Success

 In each project we undertake we must assess presumed drivers of our stated objective.
 The three commonly cited financial drivers of value creation are sales, costs, and investments in the future.
 Outside investors typically look at earnings growth, cash flow growth, and return on invested capital.
 From a triple bottom line perspective we want to measure improvement in community well-being, education, health, and happiness.

 Naturally, financial metrics can’t capture all value-creating activities.
 We always assess non-financial measures such as worker and family satisfaction, product quality, and increases in soil fertility, biodiversity and carbon drawdown.
 We determine the means by which to directly link non-financial goals to the financial profits that are required for sustainability and growth.

 We always assume our best laid plans have missed something important.
 Somewhere we have introduced errors.
 The role of monitoring and reporting should not be to gloss over these imperfections but to seek them out and allow us to devise remedies and improvements.
 What we are after is not perfection but a virtuous cycle.

 5. Introduce biomimetic systems

 One of the prime features of systems that survive is that they are adaptable.
-Viable systems are recursive; they contain inner subsystems that can be modeled using an identical cybernetic description as the higher (and lower) level systems in the containment hierarchy (Beer expresses this as cybernetic isomorphism).
+Viable systems are recursive; they contain inner subsystems that can be modeled using an identical cybernetic description as the higher (and lower) level systems in the containment hierarchy (Stafford Beers expresses this as cybernetic isomorphism).
 A core value of any organization is good communication.
 We assume that people working together on a project are rational actors with good hearts — they want the project to succeed.
 What is required of project designers and managers are adequate flows of information and feedback to allow them to function as independent actors working toward a shared goal, after the fashion of a hive of bees.
-Stafford Beers assigns these four mandates:
+Beers assigns these four mandates: